mguddamsetty/mguddamsetty/README.md

 ## Mahatru Guddamsetty

-I'm a third-year electrical engineering transfer at UC San Diego with a triple focus in photonics, vlsi, & semiconductors :)
+I'm a third-year electrical engineering transfer at UC San Diego with a triple focus in photonics, vlsi, & ai :)

 Email: mguddamsetty[at]ucsd[dot]edu